 If you are spending money to achieve a purely financial goal, you may be unknowingly falling into an emotional dead end.
 Financial goals are oxymorons.
 They will not create satisfied spending in the long-term.

-Instead, create satisfying goals and spend your money to support those goals.
+Instead, create mindful goals and spend your money to support those goals.

 Deeply satisfying goals have two key components :